rizhaalfianita/cmlabs-frontend-internship-test/README.md

 # Overview

-This project is addressed to fullfill the technical test as Front End Developer (React JS).
+This project is addressed to fullfill the technical test as Front End Developer Intern.

 ## Tech Stacks